 Aliens will shepherd your flocks; foreigners will work your fields and vineyards.
 (Isaiah 61:5)

 The “aliens” are people of the nations of the earth whom God has saved from wrath.
 “Your” refers to Zion, to the “oaks of righteousness.”
 People who are not of Zion will works the fields of the royal priesthood.
-This is as plain and as clear as it can be.
+This is as plain as it can be.

 And you will be called priests of the LORD, you will be named ministers of our God.
 You will feed on the wealth of nations, and in their riches you will boast.
 (Isaiah 61:6)